MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/symbols/readme.txt

 transform_symbol_offset_width_1 := { 0 }
 transform_symbol_offset_height_1 := { 0 }

+#### The symbol is composed of three parts: the background, the rim and the icon.

 #### The symbol icon defaults to "none".
 #### To override this behavior, redefine this function, for example like so:
 transform_symbol_default :=